University Requirements for Graduate Degrees & Certificates

 Exceptions

 In exceptional circumstances, an additional six semester hours of graduate credit may be awarded using Prior Learning Assessment at the request of the graduate program director and with the approvals of the chair or designee and the dean or designee of the college involved.
-Prior Learning Assessment fees may also be waived under established inter-institutional agreements or in exceptional circumstances at the request of the graduate program director and with the approvals of the chair or designee and the dean or designee of the college involved.
+Prior Learning Assessment fees may also be waived under established inter-institutional agreements or in exceptional circumstances at the request of the graduate program director and with the approvals of the chair or designee, the dean or designee of the college involved, and the Office of Prior Learning Assessment.

 Graduate Credits by Transfer